-- The portal must have a hosting server for you to add a shapefile to Map Viewer Classic or publish a shapefile as a feature layer.
+- The portal must have a hosting server for you to add a shapefile to a map viewer or publish a shapefile as a feature layer.

 - Compression formats other than a .zip archive are not supported.

 - When you create a .zip file that contains the .shp, .shx, .dbf, and .prj files that comprise the shapefile, store your shapefile directly in the root (the central directory) of the .zip archive, not in directories within the archive.
 If your .zip file viewer shows path information, the path should be blank.

 - The shapefile must contain valid geometries.
 If you have ArcGIS Pro, you can use the Repair Geometry geoprocessing tool to correct invalid geometries in shapefiles.
 Invalid geometries cannot be published or drawn in a map.

 - The following features are not supported: multipatch or multipoint geometries, geometries that cross the dateline, and self-intersections in polygons.
 Shapefiles with these features cannot be added to a map.

 - You cannot drag shapefiles directly onto a map; you must add it as a layer.